getalp/wikIR/README.md

 python build_wikIR.py [--json_file] [--output_dir] [--random_seed]

 arguments :
     --json_file                the json file produced by wikiextractor --output_dir               the directory where the collection will be stored

 optional argument:
     --random_seed              the random seed to split the data in train/validation/test

+output : our tool creates 7 files in the output_dir
+    documents.json             the json file containing the full text of documents train.queries.json         the json file containing the full text of the queries used during training validation.queries.json    the json file containing the full text of the queries used during validation test.queries.json          the json file containing the full text of the queries used during test train.qrel                 the relevance file of the queries used during training validation.qrel            the relevance file of the queries used during validation test.qrel                  the relevance file of the queries used during test

 ```

 # Example